We are a Working Chair Caning museum….What is that?

-While we are primarily working artists and educators, we have assembled a diverse collection of woven chairs to show off the diversity of seat weaving.
-We don’t just have static exhibits, you get to see the weaving process.
-You can even try it out!
+While we are primarily restoration weavers and educators, we have assembled a collection of woven chairs to show off the diversity of seat weaving.
+We don’t just have static exhibits, we kept the workshop and classroom area open so you get to see the weaving process.

 - Play the chair stacking game, take a scavenger hunt, flip through a chair book, or just wander through…

 Admission is FREE!

 - Donate your old chairs or chair books

 - Share your photos on Facebook, Instagram, Flickr, & Twitter

 We have found that kids are really good at chair caning.
 We have a variety of chairs that kids can weave.
 Schedule your visit by calling 828-707-4553 or emailing SilverRiverChairs@gmail.com.

 ANATOMY OF A LACED CANE CHAIR

 The standard 6-way process of weaving a laced cane seat involves a pair of verticals, a pair of horizontals, and two directions of diagonal strands of rattan or cane.
 The seventh step (not always present on chairs) is the binder or beading, which is decorative and serves to cover the holes through which the cane is woven.
 See the particulars of each step in our entryway at Silver River.